Top 50 Jenkins Interview Questions and Answers (2026 Guide)

 • Step: An individual task that communicates to Jenkins about what to do at a particular point in time

-• Stage: This defines distinct subset of tasks that are conceptually unique and performed through the pipeline (build, test, deploy stages)
+• Stage: This defines a distinct subset of tasks that are conceptually unique and performed through the pipeline (build, test, deploy stages)

 pipeline flow

-33. How to deploy a custom build of a core plugin?
+39. How to deploy a custom build of a core plugin?

 The steps to deploy a custom build of a core plugin are:

-• First, copy the .hpi file to $JENKINS_HOME/plugins
+• First, copy the .hpi file to $JENKINS_HOME/plugins.

-• Then remove the plugin's development directory
+• Then, remove the plugin's development directory.

 • Next, create an empty file called <plugin>.hpi.pinned

-• Finally, restart Jenkins and use your custom build of a core plugin
+• Finally, restart Jenkins and use your custom build of a core plugin.

-34. What is the process of making a Multibranch Pipeline in Jenkins?
+40. What is the process of making a Multibranch Pipeline in Jenkins?

 To create a Multibranch Pipeline in Jenkins, follow the following steps: